top of page

 This page shows my reflections from my experiences abroad, as well as pictures from my time in Japan.

 My first experience abroad was with the help of two of Clemson University’s Japanese professors.
-As someone who had never flown except a single round trip at the age of six, I was extremely nervous to be traveling to a foreign country.
+As someone who had never flown except for a single round trip at the age of six, I was extremely nervous about travelling to a foreign country.
 Being able to rely on my professors helped me get my footing and build confidence before I went out on my own.
 For the first ten days of the program, we traveled as a group.
 Every couple of days, we packed out things and took a Shinkansen to a new, exciting prefecture.
 We started our trip in the old capital of Japan, Kyoto.
 There, we had the opportunity to engage in cultural activities such as visiting Fushimi Inari while wearing Kimono, praying at shrines, getting fortunes, and learning how to navigate a train station.
-After that, we moved on to (finish later).
+After that, we moved on to Kanazawa, Takayama, Gero, Himeji, and Hiroshima.
+We had opportunities to experience many historical sites, such as Himeji Castle and the Atomic Bomb museum.
+These trips let us see into the historic culture of Japan, from the Shogun era to World War II.
+We also had the opportunity to stay at Gero Onsen and experience Japanese Onsen Culture.
+Many of us were a bit shy about the concept of public bathing, but after giving it a try I grew to really enjoy onsen.

-After the initial ten days of traveling, we settled in to the dorms at Kansai Daigaku.
+After the initial ten days of traveling, we settled into the dorms at Kansai Daigaku.
 After being able to rely on others in my group who were much better at Japanese than I was, I was suddenly on my own in a dorm group with no English speakers.
 Within the first few hours of moving in, I heard a knock at my door.
 It was my dormmate, Mana, who came to introduce herself and welcome me in.
-Mana was from Mainland China, but was fluent in Japanese.
+Mana was from Mainland China but was fluent in Japanese.
 This meant that our one shared language was Japanese, and I had no choice but to communicate in Japanese.
 At first, I stumbled through sentences.
 However, she was always very patient with me and eventually I was able to hold conversations for hours at a time.
+Despite the language barrier, she helped me navigate culture shock in Japan and explained some unwritten rules that had surprised her when she first arrived.
+For example, she told me that in Tokyo, you are supposed to stand on the left side of the escalator and let people pass on the right.
+However, in Osaka (where we currently were) it was the opposite.
+She helped me both get used to the daily life in Japan and to learn how to use the Japanese language casually with friends.

 After a brief return to my home state, I returned to Japan.
 This time, I was much more prepared.
-I navigated customs by myself for the first time, and was able to offer some advice to friends who were in Japan for the first time.
-Unlike my summer semester, we settled in to the dorms and school rhythm immediately.
+I navigated customs by myself for the first time and was able to offer some advice to friends who were in Japan for the first time.
+Unlike my summer semester, we settled into the dorms and school rhythm immediately.
+One aspect of Japanese culture that still vexed me was public transportation.
+I grew up in an area of the United States with very little public transportation.
+In Japan, I struggled to navigate bustling train stations and crammed buses.
+While I enjoyed public transportation immensely, it took me quite a while before I could use it naturally.

 bottom of page